vaiibhavgupta/udacity-data-scientist-nanodegree/project_disaster_reponse_pipeline/readme.md

 # Disaster Response Message Classification Pipeline Project
-This Directory contains following sub-Directories and Scripts related to Project 2 - Disaster Response Message Classification Pipeline Project - of Udacity's Data Scientist Nanodegree.
+Welcome to repository of Project 2 of Udacity's Data Scientist Nanodegree in collaboration with [Figure 8](https://appen.com).

+## Project Overview

+## Project's Folder Structure
 - **_data_** - Directory containing training dataset and cleaned and processed dataset.
     - _messages.csv_ - A CSV file that contains messages received via different platforms at time of disaster.
-Provided by [Figure 8](https://appen.com).
     - _categories.csv_ - A CSV file that contains categories to which each row in above CSV file belongs to.
-Provided by [Figure 8](https://appen.com).
     - _disaster_response.db_ - SQLite database that contains clean and processed data from the CSV files.
 - **_plots_** - Directory containing vizualizations describing training dataset.
     - _Distribution of Number of Categories to which a Message belongs.png_ - A BarChart depicting number of categories to which a message belongs.